ned14/quickcpplib/Readme.md

 * type_traits
 * typeindex

-Your compiler *must* support template aliasing for these bindings to work, and you can find a prebuilt set in include/stl11 which were generated by distilling the subset of the functionality defined in both libstdc++ 4.8 and Boost.
-Note that apart from filesystem these bindings always bind to the C++ 11 STL as the implementation, but it's very easy to have them target boost instead - simply swap the order of parameters in withgcc.sh.
+Your compiler *must* support template aliasing for these bindings to work, and you can find a prebuilt set targeting Boost and the STL in:

+* bind/stl11/boost/* - these bind the Boost implementation
+* bind/stl11/std/* - these bind the std implementation